Super Bowl Fast Facts - KESQ

 Most Wins – The New England Patriots and the Pittsburgh Steelers are tied with six.

-Most Losses – Denver Broncos and New England Patriots are tied, five.
+Most Losses – Denver Broncos and New England Patriots are tied with five.

 The NFL pays for up to 150 rings at $5,000 per ring (plus adjustments for increases in gold and diamonds).